kaloyan-marinov/vocab-treasury/README.md

 - modularize the frontend

-- require every newly-created user to confirm their email address
+- if a (confirmed) user requests to change their email address, require them to confirm the new email address

 - allow each user to export their personal data in JSON format